 You can require students to take a test or survey in a specific location.
 Students outside of this location aren't able to take the test or survey.

-This is based on a range of IP addresses created by your institution.
+This option is based on a range of IP addresses created by your institution.
 If your institution hasn't created this range, this option doesn't appear.

 IP addresses identify specific computers and are a good method to enforce location restriction requirements.
 On the Test Options page, select a location from the Restrict Location menu.